ocular-d/api-demo-docs/README.md

 This repository contains example APIs ([OAS](https://en.wikipedia.org/wiki/OpenAPI_Specification "Link to OAS on Wikipedia")) and related documentation written in [Markdown](https://en.wikipedia.org/wiki/Markdown "Link to Wikipedia").

+The documentation of the example APIs is inspired by [Stripe](https://stripe.com/docs/api) and [GitHub](https://developer.github.com/v3/guides/getting-started/).

 ### Repository Structure

 APIs are located in the directory `api`.